 Impairment-related work expenses.
-If you are disabled and have impairment-related work expenses that enable you to get qualifying education, they are not subject to the 2%-of-adjusted-gross-income limit.
+If you are disabled and have impairment-related work expenses that enable you to get qualifying education, you can deduct them on line 27 of Schedule A (Form 1040).
+They are not subject to the 2%-of-adjusted-gross-income limit.
 To deduct these expenses, you must complete Form 2106 or 2106-EZ even if you meet the requirements described earlier under Form not required.

-For more information on impairment-related work expenses, see Publication 463.
+For more information on impairmentrelated work expenses, see Publication 463.